nicm42/100-days-of-code/log.md

 Thoughts: Aside from one thing, the debugging things I already knew as I've already made all those errors! order on Flexbox Zombies drove me a bit mad as one challenge was only correct when order was 0, 1, 2, even though it looked right (and is effectively the same order as 1, 2, 3).
 I need to look at the tribute page on an actual mobile screen, but it seems like it all works.
 It just looks a bit sparse, despite having plenty of stuff on it.

 Link to work: https://github.com/nicm42/tribute and freeCodeCamp profile: https://www.freecodecamp.org/nicm42

+Day 15: 15th March 2019
+Progress: Completed chapters 9 & 10 of Flexbox Zombies.
+Got quite far through the freeCodeCamp Basic Data Structures section.

+Thoughts: So many different flex options!
+At least wrapping is eeasy to spot.
+So far I know all of teh basic data structures section, except one thing which was covered in the ES6 section.

+Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42